diegogentilepassaro/min_wage_rent/raw/lodes/readme.txt

 ROOT/drive/raw_data/LODES/*	Downloaded files

-IMPORTANT NOTE: The states Alaska (AK) and South Dakota (sd) do not have files for 2017.
+IMPORTANT NOTE: The states of Alaska (AK) and South Dakota (SD) do not have files for 2017.
 We manually downloaded the 2016 files and changed the name appropriately.